open/close all folders

 - Blue and Orange Morality: This applies to every god, but Wael takes the cake.
 The other gods have basically understandable goals, just taken to extremes.
 Wael, though... in the endgame, they ask you to scatter the souls Woedica has stolen recently... explicitly because doing so would be pointless.
 In fact, they don't really care what you do with the souls at all, seeing as the prospect of him not knowing what the Watcher will do up until the last moment excites them.

-- Dark Horse Victory: They appear in the tail-end of the journey, trying to convince the Watcher to forgo previously oaths with the other gods and cast the souls to parts unknown.
+- Dark Horse Victory: They/she/it(?) appears in the tail-end of the journey, trying to convince the Watcher to forego any previous oaths made to the other gods and simply cast the souls to parts unknown.

 - These Are Things Man Was Not Meant to Know: Seen as a caretaker of dangerous information and secrets.
 However, Wael also believes those secrets should be released so that they can be found and hidden again.